castequality/caste-server/README.md

 ### Adding a Post

 Navigate to `/admin/posts`.
-Scroll to the right and click the `New Posts` button.
+Scroll to the right and click the `New Post` button.

 Add a title and Body